 Implant or bridge? replacing a missing tooth will help you restore your smile, chewing function, and self-confidence.
 Also, it will prevent the tilting of neighboring teeth, over-eruption of opposite teeth, disturbances in the bite, and negative consequences on the Temporomandibular joint (TMJ).
 If you have lost one or more teeth, you are faced with the question “Implant or bridge, which one is better?”.
 In the past, the dental bridge was the only choice.
 Today, dentists recommend dental implant to replace a missing tooth/teeth.
-However, the dental implant is not suitable for all patients such as heavy smokers, patients with uncontrolled diabetes mellitus, liver disease, and kidney disease.
+However, the dental implant is not suitable for some patients such as heavy smokers, patients with uncontrolled diabetes mellitus, liver disease, and kidney disease.
 So, which one is right for you, implant or bridge?

 Implant or Bridge: Dental Bridge